AnWeber/httpyac/README.md

 ![example](https://raw.githubusercontent.com/AnWeber/httpyac/main/assets/cli.gif)

 > This program is used to execute *.http files on the command line.
-These can be created most easily with [vscode-httpyac](https://marketplace.visualstudio.com/items?itemName=anweber.vscode-httpyac).
+These can be created most easily in [VSCode](https://marketplace.visualstudio.com/items?itemName=anweber.vscode-httpyac), [VSCodium](https://open-vsx.org/extension/anweber/vscode-httpyac) or [Theia](https://open-vsx.org/extension/anweber/vscode-httpyac).

 ## Examples